Stigma reduction plan

 • Set milestones to celebrate results.

-• Estimate the cost for each activity including training, special events and promotional and support materials.
+• Estimate the cost for each activity.
+This can include training, special events and promotional and support materials.

-• Develop key messages – These should resonate with employees, be clear and consistent, support goals.
-Language should always be respectful.
+• Develop key messages.
+These should resonate with employees, be clear and consistent and support goals.
+The language should always be respectful.

 Implement and communicate the plan

-• Build momentum – Post awareness materials as well as listings of staff training opportunities and events in high visibility locations (coffee rooms, staff intranet, etc.).
+• Build momentum.
+Post awareness materials, listings of staff training opportunities and events in visible locations.
+This might include coffee rooms or staff intranet.

 Evaluate the plan

-It's important to make sure that plan is effective and efficient, and that it remains flexible enough to accommodate changes or improvements.
+It's important to make sure the plan is effective and efficient.
+It should remain flexible enough to allow for changes or improvements.

 Maintain the plan